Biodiesel Laws and Incentives in Iowa

 The Iowa Department of Natural Resources (Department) may award demonstration grants to individuals who purchase vehicles that operate on alternative fuels, including but not limited to E85, biodiesel, compressed natural gas, electricity, solar energy, or hydrogen.
 Individuals may use the grants to conduct research connected with the fuel or vehicle.
 Grant funding to purchase the vehicle is available if the Department retains the title of the vehicle, the vehicle is used for research, and the proceeds from the eventual sale of the vehicle are used for additional research.
 Grants are subject to funding availability.

 (Reference Iowa Code 214A.24)

 Alternative Fuel Vehicle Acquisition Requirements

-At least 10% of new light-duty vehicles purchased by institutions under the control of the state fleet director, including the Iowa Department of Transportation, Board of Directors of Community Colleges, Board of Regents, Commission for the Blind, and Department of Corrections must be capable of operating on alternative fuels.
+At least 10% of new vehicles purchased by institutions under the control of the state fleet director, including the Iowa Department of Transportation, Board of Directors of Community Colleges, Board of Regents, Commission for the Blind, and Department of Corrections must be capable of operating on alternative fuels.
+Alternative fuels include E85, B20, natural gas, propane, and electricity.
 Vehicles and trucks purchased and directly used for law enforcement and off-road maintenance work are exempt from this requirement.
-(Reference Iowa Code 8A.362, 216B.3, 260C.19A, 262.25A, 307.21 and 904.312A)

 Biodiesel Fuel Use